 Fresh sushi at the Pai night market

-The Sai Ngam Hot Spring is one of my favourite locations in Pai to spend a few hours away from the city centre.
-Sai Ngam Hot Spring is surrounded by a lush, green forest inside the national park just 25-minutes north of Pai.
+The Sai Ngam Hot Spring is one of my favorite things to do in Pai and to spend a few hours away from the city center.
+Sai Ngam Hot Spring is surrounded by a lush, green forest inside the national park.